Indra-db/Flecs-Rust/README.md

 #### future plans
 - [ ] make the API rustier, no more pointers.
 - [ ] use custom string type to avoid re-allocating C allocated strings instead of using String with new allocation
 - [ ] add a non-heap allocating way of creating filters.
+This is useful for creating filters regularly in hot path code, e.g. systems.

 ## The Aim